stuerp/foo_midi/docs/README.md

 The **Configure** button will be enabled if the player has an additional dialog to configure settings specific to that player.

-The **Sample rate** combobox allows you to specify the sample rate the player will use create samples.
-Select any of the predefined values or enter a custom value between 6000Hz and 192000Hz.
+The **Sample rate** combobox allows you to specify the sample rate the player will be asked to create samples.
+Select any of the predefined values or enter a custom value between 8000Hz and 192000Hz.

+> [!IMPORTANT]
+> Some players may ignore this setting because player-specific parameters cause it to render at a higher or lower sample rate.
+F.e.
+[FluidSynth](#fluidsynth-optional) may get a different sample rate from a configuration file or [LibMT32EMU](#libmt32emu-mt-32-built-in) will use a different sample rate resulting from a combination of other settings.
+The actual sample rate can be read from the [samplerate](#information-fields) information field.

 ### Looping